zsparal/api-documentation/source/orders/overview.rst

 Once you ship the goods to your customer, you should inform Mollie of the shipments via the API or via the Dashboard.
 This is mandatory for pay after delivery methods.
 Only shipped amounts will be settled to your account.

-The following payment methods require the Orders API cannot be used with the :doc:`Payments API </payments/accepting-payments>`:
+The following payment methods require the Orders API and cannot be used with the :doc:`Payments API </payments/accepting-payments>`:

 * *Pay after delivery* payment methods, such as Klarna Pay later and Klarna Slice it